 ca-video-).
 If you monetize through multiple Ad Manager and/or AdSense accounts, you must include a separate row for each account, with its corresponding

-pub-code.Domains where an ads.txt file is posted, but the seller’s publisher ID is not authorized in the file are no longer monetized through Ad Manager, and Google no longer buys ads on such sites.
-To prevent impact to your earnings, we recommend updating your ads.txt files to include publisher IDs for each site you want to monetize (learn how to update ads.txt in Ad Manager).
-If you use Scaled Partner Management, we recommend working with your scaled partners to include your publisher ID in their ads.txt files.
+pub-code.Domains hosting an ads.txt file where the seller’s publisher ID isn’t listed are no longer monetized through Ad Manager, and Google no longer buys ads on such sites.
+Updating your ads.txt files to include publisher IDs for each site you want to monetize is recommended (learn how to update ads.txt in Ad Manager).
+If you use Scaled Partner Management, we recommend working with your child partners to include your publisher ID in their ads.txt files.

 - A value of '

-DIRECT' indicates that the publisher (content owner) directly controls the account indicated in field #2 on the system in field #1.
-This tends to mean a direct business contract between the publisher and the advertising system.
+DIRECT' indicates that the publisher (content owner) directly controls the account indicated in field #2 and has a direct business contract between the publisher and the advertising system.